 If you were in a position where you had to live on one income, due to health or job loss, it may be more acceptable for you to cut certain luxuries completely, such as Christmas gifts or eating out.
-It feels much easier to explain to people why you don’t have the money, if you’re in this situation, and easier to make the decision not to spend in these areas.

 Take a look at the single income you’ll be living off against your total annual expenses.
 It’s likely that the income will be less than your expenses.

 Cut out what you can’t afford

 The next step is to reduce costs as far as possible.
 You might already have trimmed some costs down from your current budget, by tweaking your grocery budget or spending less money on travel or entertainment, so if you have, that’s a great way to have started.